 Knowing how to defrost a freezer is very important to the longevity and efficiency of your fridge freezer.
-A freezer that is packed full of ice isn't just annoying (drawers stuck, food iced in), it's also very unlikely to be working efficiently, meaning higher energy bills.
+Too much ice means less space for food, the freezer door not shutting properly, and, ultimately, higher bills.

 1. Empty your freezer into freezer bags (or the fridge)